How to implement OAuth2 with Spring Security?

 We used grant_type=password (where user needs to provide access token to receive access token) and grant_type=refresh_token (where user provides refresh token to generate the access token value).
 In addition to OAuth2 implementation, we also applied authorization to our resource server endpoints.

-Note that the code shared by Java Application Development team is for reference purpose only.
-If you have any doubt or want to ask anything related to the issue, make comments below.
+Note that the code shared by Java Development Company for reference purpose only.
+If you have any doubt or want to ask anything related to the issue, you can contact us now.

 For further information, mail us at [email protected]